Spring Semester 2019 Information

-Fall Semester 2018 Registration is open.
+Spring Semester 2019 will open on November 1, 2018.
 Students are encouraged to register for classes as soon as possible---course sections do fill up quickly!
-The first day of classes is August 27, 2018.
-Please see the Fall Semester Academic Calendar for more fall semester dates.
+The first day of classes is January 22, 2019.
+Please see the Spring Semester Academic Calendar for more spring semester dates.

 Returning students should check their online services account to ensure they are ready to register.